aldettinger/camel-quarkus-workshop/README.md

 The notification is a String message containing the new order id.
 By the way, once inserted into the database the CoffeeOrder object has its id generated with JPA.
-The message is generated with the bean Method MyBean.generateNotification.
+The message is generated with the bean Method `MyBean.generateNotification`.
 Change the message using your own name.
-As all participants will be sending same message.
+As all participants will be sending the same message.
 The name will help identify those messages.

-Now use the [bean component](https://camel.apache.org/components/latest/bean-component.html) to transform the CoffeeOrder to this message.
+Now use the [bean extension](https://camel.apache.org/camel-quarkus/latest/reference/extensions/bean.html) to transform the CoffeeOrder to this message.

 Next send this message to the slack channel.
-To achieve that, you'll need to use the [Slack component](https://camel.apache.org/components/latest/slack-component.html) to produce the message.
+To achieve that, you'll need to use the [Slack extension](https://camel.apache.org/camel-quarkus/latest/reference/extensions/slack.html) to produce the message.
 The organizers have created a Slack application and will provide you the Webhook URL, that is needed to configure slack.
 Put the webhook URL in the [application.properties configuration file](part-5-kafka/src/main/resources/application.properties).

 ```